nfrastack/herald/README.md

 ### Feature Requests

 - Feel free to submit a feature request; however, there is no guarantee that it will be added or at what timeline.
-[Cotnact us](mailto:code+dc@nfrastack.com) for custom development.
+[Contact us](mailto:code+herald@nfrastack.com) for custom development.

 ### Updates